voteflux/flux/CONSTITUTION.md

 Clauses should be referred to by line number and most recent commit hash.

+## Interpretations

+For the purposes of interpretation all rules, regulations, and instructions in this document are to be considered bylaws.

 ## Objective

 The primary objective of Flux is to promote the election of endorsed candidates to the Senate and House of Representatives.